thormaweb/laravel-admin-theme/README.md

 ## Configuration

-It's mandatory that you set the default filesystem in `config/filesystems.php` since for default Media Library package use the `public` filesystem of laravel.
+It's mandatory that you set the default filesystem in `config/filesystems.php` since Media Library package use the default Public Disk in laravel filesystem config.
 Of course you can customize that:
 [https://docs.spatie.be/laravel-medialibrary/v6/installation-setup](https://docs.spatie.be/laravel-medialibrary/v6/installation-setup)

-If you are not sure, refere to Laravel documentation to properly configure the Public Disk [https://laravel.com/docs/5.5/filesystem#the-public-disk](https://laravel.com/docs/5.5/filesystem#the-public-disk)
+If you are not sure on how to config this, refer to Laravel documentation to properly configure the Public Disk [https://laravel.com/docs/5.5/filesystem#the-public-disk](https://laravel.com/docs/5.5/filesystem#the-public-disk)

-### Theme Setuo
+### Theme Setup

 ### Project Setup